 Setting the standard for innovative boiler solutions and service excellence throughout the state of California.

-California Boiler was originally founded as Southern California Boiler in 1980 by Jay Walker with a vision toward providing dependable and reliable boiler products and services.
-In 1984, John Clarkson joined forces with Jay and the two entrepreneurs incorporated Southern California Boiler.
-Their shared vision became reality as the company developed a network of loyal customers throughout Southern California.
+California Boiler was originally founded as Southern California Boiler in 1980 with a vision toward providing dependable and reliable boiler products and services.
+In 1984, through John Clarkson's leadership, the company was incorporated as Southern California Boiler and developed a network of loyal customers throughout Southern California.

 Key personnel joined California Boiler over the years, bringing a collective knowledge and expertise that strengthened the company's enviable reputation and secured relationships with several nationally recognized boiler and burner lines.